GDPR preparation training

 • To talk through the little wrinkles or “What they didn’t tell us about GDPR”

-• To discuss timelines for compliance and pull together a blueprint for implementation
+• To create a GDPR gap analysis, discuss timelines for compliance and pull together a blueprint for implementation

 • To equip delegates to support their organisations by cascading the key aspects of the training to colleagues